FreshSupaSulley/weeve/README.md

 # Run options
 ### 1. Receive a DM when online
 You can add ```owner_id``` to *tokens.json* to be DM'd when the bot goes online.
-This way, you are notified if the bot had downtime, lost power, or had to restart.
+This way, you are notified if the bot has downtime, lost power, or had to restart.
+> [!TIP]
->To find your owner ID, enable Developer Mode in the Discord advanced settings, then click on your profile to reveal "Copy User ID."
-Example:
+> To find your owner ID, enable Developer Mode in the Discord advanced settings, then click on your profile to reveal *Copy User ID*.
 ```json
 {"token": "your_bot_token", "owner_id": "your_owner_id"}
 ```
-*You'll need to add your bot to a server you're in before you're able to receive DMs.*
+*You'll need to add your bot to a server you're in before you're able to receive DMs.
+You can clear DMs with /clean-up.*

 ### 2. Point to an external tokens file
-Point to an external file outside the running directory using `--file` as a command line argument.
-Example:

-`java -jar weeve.jar --file=/path/to/tokens`
+Point to an external file outside the running directory using `--file` as a command line argument: `java -jar weeve.jar --file=/path/to/tokens`

 ### 3. Run without tokens.json
-Use command line arguments to avoid using a tokens file.
-Example:

-`java -jar weeve.jar --token=your_bot_token --owner_id=your_owner_id`
+Use command line arguments to avoid using a tokens file: `java -jar weeve.jar --token=your_bot_token --owner_id=your_owner_id`

 # Engine
 weeve runs on Java 17 and uses [JDA](https://github.com/discord-jda/JDA) to connect to Discord.
 It also uses a [fork of LavaPlayer](https://github.com/Demeng7215/lavaplayer-403retry/tree/master) by [Demeng7215](https://github.com/Demeng7215) that retries the track after a 403 YouTube error. weeve is intentionally not built to scale (no sharding) because you cannot verify a bot that violates the Discord terms of service.
 I have not tested weeve's performance when handling playback for many servers simultaneously.